 Wall Street's responsible for economic disaster, and we must hold them accountable.

-So I'm gonna make sure that in this legislation I do everything within my ability to make sure that banks aren't too big to fail.
+So I'm going to make sure that in this legislation, I do everything within my ability to make sure that banks aren't too big to fail.

 Thanks, everybody.

-So uh refuses to answer questions about his own Goldman Sachs Wall Street fundraiser.
+So refuses to answer questions about his own Goldman Sachs Wall Street fundraiser.

-I'm sorry to be laughing about this because it it really isn't funny.
+I'm sorry to be laughing about this because it really isn't funny.

 This is Stalinist.

-And and this is why I call these people a regime.
+And this is why I call these people a regime.

 It is government that's responsible for the financial collapse.

-I mean, there may be some people of Wall Street have played a role in it, but many of them were just following orders they got from government, just like they are now.
+I mean, there may be some people at Wall Street have played a role in it, but many of them were just following orders they got from government, just like they are now.

 Rush Limbaugh too big to fail.